 Additional Materials Needed

 Everything you need for this course is provided on the course web site.
-If you prefer a hard copy of this issue of C21 Resources, email The Church in the 21st Century Center at firstname.lastname@example.org.
+View this issue of C21 Resources, "Handing on the Faith."
+If you prefer a hard copy of this issue, email The Church in the 21st Century Center at email@example.com.

 A participant can expect to spend an average of approximately 4 hours each week.
 This commitment includes both the assigned reading and interaction online.